 In this Complex User Interface tutorial we will build a fully functional UI with multiple Screens: main screen, FX screen and about screen.
 Whereas the FX screen holds a sub menu for two different FX: a LoPass filter and a LoFi FX.

-In this article we only create the GUI with a functional Navigation, the FX Knobs are not working!
-Refer to the engine par article to make them work.
+In this article we only create the GUI with a functional Navigation, the FX Knobs are not functional!
+Refer to the engine par article to let them control the Kontakt engine.